-The capital is by far the country’s biggest city and you can expect all of the facilities and amenities as you would find in any European capital.
+The capital is by far the country’s biggest city and you can expect all of the facilities and amenities you would find in any European capital.
 There are plenty of unique attractions in the city and is a perfect start for first timers to Norway.

 One particularly interesting site is the Akershus Fortress– this medieval fortress and castle was built in the 1300s and was used by the Nazis as a prison during World War II.
 You can still visit the dungeons and crypts of King Hakon VII, and there is a Resistance Museum onsite detailing the actions of the Norwegian resistance during the Second World War.

 Also worth a look is Vigeland Park which is home to sculptures by the artist Gustav Vigeland.
-The centrepiece is the world’s largest granite sculpture which is a mass of entwined human figures.
+The centerpiece is the world’s largest granite sculpture which is a mass of entwined human figures.
 You can spend several hours here just walking your way through the park or renting a bicycle as you explore the rest of the city.

-The west coast of Norway is a region well worth exploring, from a starting point in the historic city of Bergen it is easy to visit some of the most awe-inspiring landscape in the world.
-Preikestolen (Pulpit Rock) with its sheer cliff 604 meters above the fjord below, is a day-trip from Bergen.
+The west coast of Norway is a region well worth exploring, from a starting point in the historic city of Bergen it is easy to visit some of the most awe-inspiring landscapes in the world.
+Preikestolen (Pulpit Rock) with its sheer cliff 604 meters above the fjord below, is a day trip from Bergen.

-Further afield you can visit Sognefjord, Norway’s deepest fjord and the Jostedalsbreen glacier.
+Further afield you can visit Sognefjord, Norway’s deepest fjord, and the Jostedalsbreen glacier.
 Also nearby are several excellent national parks and the spectacular waterfalls at Geirangerfjord.
 Some of these have been recognized as UNESCO World Heritage Sites and are one of the main reasons why people come to Norway.

 Unique Activities in Norway

-Another good way to get an idea of things to do while backpacking Norway is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Norway.
+They work directly with local tour operators in Norway, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Train travel in Norway

 The rail network in Norway is comprehensive and efficient if a little expensive, the network is run by Vy (formerly NSB) and boasts some of the most scenic rail routes in the world.
-Some routes have compulsory reservations and on these routes the reserved ticket must be bought by the weekend before departure.
+Some routes have compulsory reservations and on these routes, the reserved ticket must be bought by the weekend before departure.
 This prevents spontaneous travel on some routes so you may need to plan your journey in advance even if you are using a rail pass.
 Don’t let that discourage you though, during the slower months you can find plenty of available seating.

-Vy offers a flexipass called the Norway Railpass which allows unlimited travel for up to five days in a one month period.
-Additionally, the Scanrail pass offers up to 10 days travel in a 2 month period throughout the whole of Scandinavia (Denmark, Finland, Norway and Sweden) and the pass also entitles the bearer to reductions on many ferries.
+Vy offers a flexipass called the Norway Rail Pass which allows unlimited travel for up to five days in a one-month period.
+Additionally, the Scanrail pass offers up to 10 days of travel in a 2-month period throughout the whole of Scandinavia (Denmark, Finland, Norway, and Sweden), and the pass also entitles the bearer to reductions on many ferries.
 This is perfect for those of you who are deciding to extend your stay or wish to do a combination of transportation to make the most out of your time.

 Bus travel in Norway

-The bus network is more extensive than the rail network and will allow you to reach towns and villages that are not covered by the rail system.
+The bus network is more extensive than the rail network and will allow you to reach the smaller towns and villages that are not covered by the rail system.
 Prices are cheaper than rail travel although there is the usual trade-off when it comes to travel times.
-The largest coach operator is Nor-Way Bussekspress which operates routes throughout the country including routes well into the Arctic circle.
+The largest coach operator is Nor-Way Bussekspress which operates routes throughout the country including routes well into the Arctic Circle.

-www.nvb.no JVB operates an East-West service primarily between Bergen and Lillehammer.
 If you are looking to travel north into Lappland you will find Ofotens Bilruter (this website is in Norwegian) is dominant in this area.
-It is also easy to pick up international buses to Finland, Sweden and Russia.
+It is also easy to pick up international buses to Finland, Sweden, and Russia from the larger cities.

 Driving in Norway